The History Of Blaxploitation Cinema

 The golden era and decline of the movement:

 1972 gave way to the proliferation of the genre, which would prosper throughout the mid to late 70s before the genre slowly fizzled out as the 80s crept in.
-Following the release of Sweeetback and Shaft, another blaxploitation feature would surface and rise to same iconic status as its predecessors, the independently financed Super Fly.
+Following the release of Sweeetback and Shaft, another blaxploitation feature would surface and rise to the same iconic status as its predecessors, the independently financed Super Fly.
 Backed by Curtis Mayfield's soulful soundtrack, Super Fly took the depiction of urban life to an all time extreme with its cocaine-dealing protagonist trying to score one last big deal before retiring from his life of crime.
 The film further troubled the NAACP as it depicted its hero as the richest, most respected, and envied man in his neighborhood.

 By 1976, nearly 200 blaxploitation features had been produced spanning the gamut from independently produced to Hollywood backed.
-Regardless of a film's financiers, however, action, gratuitous sex and violence, and the dichotomy of white versus black always permeated through the core of the genre and remained its defining elements.
+However, regardless of a film's financiers, action, gratuitous sex and violence, and the dichotomy of white versus black always permeated through the core of the genre and remained its defining elements.
 The secret to the blaxploitation sauce was also its musical counterparts, which added depth and sophisticated pizazz to the films.

 Throughout the years, the blaxploitation genre succeeded in creating its own stars, such as Tamara Dobson, Pam Grier, Rudy Ray Moore and Fred "The Hammer" Williamson; however, as the years wore on, the genre began to flounder for new ideas and plundered any available genre to keep afloat.
 This gave rise to horror variations to blaxploitation, like Blacula or Blackenstein, gangster variations, like Black Cesar, black westerns and kung-fu films, amongst others.